Zambia Confirms Second Mpox Death As Cases Rise To 49

 A total of 32 cases have so far been treated and discharged, while 15 people are currently under home isolation, he added.

-The minister said the health ministry is working with cooperating partners to investigate, detect, and contain mpox cases to prevent further spread.
+The minister said the Health Ministry is working with cooperating partners to investigate, detect, and contain mpox cases to prevent further spread, Xinhua news agency reported.

+According to the WHO, mpox is an infectious disease that can cause a painful rash, enlarged lymph nodes, fever, headache, muscle ache, back pain and low energy.
+Most people fully recover, but some get very sick, Xinhua news agency reported.

+Mpox spreads from person to person mainly through close contact with someone who has mpox, including members of a household.
+Close contact includes skin-to-skin and mouth-to-mouth or mouth-to-skin contact, and it can also include being face-to-face with someone who has mpox (such as talking or breathing close to one another, which can generate infectious respiratory particles).

 Meanwhile, the country's cumulative cholera cases have reached 490, following 18 new cases recorded in the past two weeks.
 About 480 people have so far been discharged, while nine people have died, the minister said.